Gain knowledge, and gain control.

 - Lastly, information empowers.
 By arming yourself with information, you can gain control over the decision that lie ahead.

-Knowledge is important when it comes to long-term disease management and recovery.
+Knowledge is important when it comes to management and recovery from a chronic health condition.
 However, there is a tipping point when information hurts more than it helps.
-Too much or the wrong kind of information has the power to overwhelm and cause feelings of anxiety and depression, especially if you have been newly diagnosed with a long-term disease.
+Too much or the wrong kind of information has the power to overwhelm and cause feelings of anxiety and depression, especially if you have been newly diagnosed.
 Protect your mental and emotional health: if the amount or content of the information you are finding is causing you to become stressed, anxious, or depressed: step away.
 Take part in an activity that brings you joy and peace.
 Remember, you are the same person you were before your diagnosis; a diagnosis does not define you, nor will the information you find online shape who you become.
 Keeping a positive attitude and supporting your mental health is just as important – if not more so – than being informed on every aspect of your health.